DIY Sugar Cakes for Bees

 But, they must stay in constant contact with honey.
 This is how cold-blooded honey bees survive Winter.
 Those colonies with smaller clusters (fewer bees) might survive a mild cold season.

 But, bitter cold temperatures require a larger bee population to maintain proper temperatures.
 Yet, even large clusters will die (and quickly) if the cluster loses contact with food.
+These cakes of sugar puts the feed right on the cluster.

-Can you give your bees regular liquid feed?
-No, in most situations you should not feed bees sugar water in Winter.
+In most situations you should not feed bees sugar water in Winter.
 While it would provide food for the bees, it is not the same concentrated resource as honey.

 And, feeding sugar water tends to introduce increased moisture into the hive.
 Beekeepers try to ensure good hive ventilation during the cold season.
 We do not want to add more moisture to the inside.